elastic/integrations/packages/system/docs/README.md

 | system.cpu.user.ticks | The amount of CPU time spent in user space. | long |

-### Diskio
+### Disk IO

-The System `diskio` metricset provides disk IO metrics collected from the operating system.
+The System `diskio` dataset provides disk IO metrics collected from the operating system.
 One event is created for each disk mounted on the system.

-This metricset is available on:
+This dataset is available on:

 - Linux
 - macOS (requires 10.10+)